-Barring certification suspension or revocation, CAWA certification is valid for three (3) years and may be renewed by meeting all recertification requirements within the published timeframes for completion.
+Barring certification suspension or revocation, CAWA certification is valid from the date the certification exam was passed through three years after the initial certification date.
+CAWA certification may be renewed by meeting all recertification requirements within the published timeframes for completion.
 If a CAWA retires with valid CAWA status, they may continue to use the CAWA credential after their name without recertifying, provided they are not using the credential to solicit consulting work or other employment.
-Certification is valid from the date the certification exam was passed through three years after the initial certification date.

 To recertify for subsequent three-year periods, a total of 60 "points" of continuing professional development (CPD) must be earned within the three-year certification period and the recertification fee must be paid.
 The points can be earned through a combination of the following educational and experiential activities: of the 60 CPD points required, at least 50% (30 CPD points) must be in either Continuing Education or Teaching and Training.
-A log (spreadsheet) will be provided to CAWAs so that they may track their applicable CEs and leadership experience.
+A CAWA Recertification Activity Log (spreadsheet) will be provided to CAWAs so that they may track their applicable CEs and leadership experience.

-Continuing Education
+Continuing Education (CE)